SohYeeLee/Simulation/README.md

 # Simulation
-Using different methods to simulate result
+Using different algorithms to simulate output